The Most Powerful Sad Endings In Cinematic History

 Fueled by rage and cocaine, he exacts bloody revenge on the religious nuts who killed Mandy and ruined his life, but even though his quest is just, it doesn't bring him any comfort.
 At the end of "Mandy," Red has absolutely lost his mind.
 He's covered in blood, driving away from the church he just burned to the ground, and imagining Mandy sitting beside him.
 But, of course, she's not really there.
 The one thing that made his life worth living is gone, and he'll never get that back.
 The pain has pushed him over the edge, and from here on out, his life will only be starless and Bible black.

 "Rise of the Planet of the Apes" is a movie designed to make you weep.
 This sci-fi film is one sad scene after another, from a confused Charles Rodman (John Lithgow) losing his mind to Caesar (Andy Serkis) getting tossed into a primate prison.
-But nothing can top the finale, when Caesar says goodbye to his human friend, Will Rodman (James Franco).
+But nothing can top the finale when Caesar says goodbye to his human friend, Will Rodman (James Franco).
 Their relationship is the emotional crux of the story.
-Caesar has known Will his entire life, and the biologist is basically his adoptive dad.
+Caesar has known Will his entire life, and the chemist is basically his adoptive dad.
 In fact, Will is the guy who gave Caesar his above-average intelligence.
 But after Will is forced to put Caesar in a primate sanctuary, the chimpanzee decides it's time for a revolution.

-After sparking a full-blown rebellion, Caesar and his followers escape from the sanctuary and, after a battle on the Golden Gate Bridge, escape into a redwood forest.
-But before vanishing into the trees, Caesar is confronted by Will who begs the chimp to come back home.
+After sparking a full-blown rebellion, Caesar and his followers escape from the sanctuary and after a battle on the Golden Gate Bridge, they escape into a redwood forest.
+But before vanishing into the trees, Caesar is confronted by Will, who begs the chimp to come back home.
 That's when Caesar pulls his foster father close and whispers into his ear, "Caesar is home."
 With those three powerful words, Caesar and Will realize nothing will ever be the same.
 It's time for the apes to disappear and start their own society, and as an emotional Will watches, Caesar climbs into the treetops, leaving the human world behind.

 Tom Hanks movies generally leave audiences feeling pretty good, but "Road to Perdition" is an exception to that cheerful rule.
 This gangster flick finds Hanks playing Michael Sullivan Sr., a mob enforcer who wants revenge after the murder of his wife and youngest boy.
 His quest for vengeance is complicated by the fact that he has to make sure his surviving son, Michael Jr. (Tyler Hoechlin), doesn't wind up dead too.
 That's easier said than done when you're being hunted by a psychopathic hitman.